 Water that flows into Big Spirit Lake is just beginning a long journey through the Iowa Great Lakes system.
-What happens here affects many waters that Iowans love.
-This project will improve water quality in the Iowa Great Lakes, increase wildlife habitat and has the potential to expand recreation opportunities in the area.
-The site, which adjoins the Shore Acres neighborhood and the Trickle Slough Wildlife Management Area, lies east of MiniWakan State Park just south of the Minnesota border.
+As Iowa's largest natural lake, Big Spirit Lake is more than 5,500 acres and is a part of 34,000 acre watershed.
+What happens at Wallace and Bowers affects many waters that Iowans love.
+This project protects source water (drinking water in it's natural environment), improves water quality in the Iowa Great Lakes, increases wildlife habitat and has the potential to expand recreation opportunities.

 Management and Restoration:

 Wallace & Bowers Nature Area will be owned long-term and restored by INHF.
 Initial restoration began in the fall of 2018 and focuses on reducing water flow, soil loss and nutrient runoff into Big Spirit Lake.
 A diverse native prairie buffer is sprouting along the southern border of the property.
 Alfalfa buffers help with soil health and water absorption.
 Cover crops were planted across the entire no-till managed crop grounds.
 Wetland restoration began in 2020 in the northwest corner of the property, where flooding is an ongoing issue.